datacarpentry/r-raster-vector-geospatial/00-Raster-Structure.Rmd

 * Understand the difference between single- and mult-band rasters.

-###Things You'll Need To Complete This Lesson
-You will need the most current version of R, and, preferably, RStudio loaded on your computer to complete this lesson.
+**To complete this lesson:** you will need the most current version of R, and preferably RStudio, loaded on your computer.

 ####R Libraries to Install:

 * **raster:** `install.packages("raster")`
 * **rgdal:** `install.packages("rgdal")`

-####Data to Download
+####Download Data

 <a href="https://ndownloader.figshare.com/files/3579867" class="btn btn-success"> Download NEON Airborne Observation Platform Raster Data Teaching Subset</a>